Teacher Model Fingerprinting Attacks Against Transfer Learning

 \mypara{Evaluation metric} We choose two evaluation metrics widely adopted by prior studies on model stealing attacks~\cite{TZJRR16, JCBKP20}: \setlist{nolistsep} \begin{itemize}[noitemsep] \item \textbf{Accuracy}: accuracy of the extracted model on inputs.
-It measures how good is the extracted model to make correct predictions on incoming inputs.
-This metric usually lies in the context where an attacker aims to steal the strong prediction ``power'' of the victim black-box ML service with only limited efforts.
-The primary goal of the accuracy-extraction attack is to make a profit with the extracted model. \item \textbf{Fidelity}: agreement between the target and the extracted model on inputs~\cite{TZJRR16}.
+It measures how well the extracted model makes correct predictions on incoming inputs.
+This metric usually lies in the context where an attacker aims to steal the strong prediction ``power'' of the victim black-box ML service with only limited efforts. \item \textbf{Fidelity}: agreement between the target and the extracted model on inputs~\cite{TZJRR16}.
 It measures the behavior similarity between the victim model and the extracted model.
-This metric usually lies in the context where an attacker aims to faithfully replicate the ``functionality'' of the black-box victim, in particular, these potential vulnerabilities.
-The primary goal of the fidelity-extraction attack is to extract a model for further exploitations~\cite{JCBKP20, CJM20}. \end{itemize} We evaluate the extracted models on 10,000 CIFAR10 testing images non-overlapping with the victim training dataset or the attack query dataset.
+This metric usually lies in the context where an attacker aims to faithfully replicate the ``functionality'' of the black-box victim, in particular, these potential vulnerabilities. \end{itemize} We evaluate the extracted models on CIFAR10 testing set non-overlapping with the victim training set or the query set.

 \mypara{Results} \autoref{fig:model_stealing} shows the model stealing attack performance with different pre-trained models.
 We highlight model stealing results after successful teacher model fingerprinting attacks, i.e., the extracted model and the victim share the same teacher model, with thicker lines.
-We can observe that for model stealing after correctly identifying teacher model, the fidelity is obviously higher than others, while the extracted model accuracy is also relatively high.
-It indicates that our proposed attack can effectively help improve model stealing attack performance both on accuracy and fidelity.
+We can observe that for model stealing after correctly identifying the teacher model, the fidelity and accuracy are obviously higher than the baseline.
+Moreover, we can find that even if the surrogate model has a different architecture of the fully connected layers, we may also achieve a relatively good model stealing.